Cyber Security is the protection of internet-connected systems, including hardware, software and data, from cyber-attacks.

 This must involve a complete review from start to finish.
 From detection right through to recovery and including all the steps within your plan.
 Be super-critical during this review – it’s the only way to learn valuable lessons from the way the incident was handled.

-Here at NEC, we have a comprehensive suite of cyber security solutions which offer a wide range of benefits that help organizations to their brand, value, and reputation against the ever-evolving threat landscape .
-We can work with you to put an incident response framework in place that is tailored for your business needs and provide the software solutions to help support your framework.
+Here at NEC, we have a comprehensive suite of cyber security solutions.
+These offer a wide range of benefits that help organizations to their brand, value, and reputation against the ever-evolving threat landscape.
+We will work with you to put an incident response framework in place that is tailored for your business needs and provide the software solutions to support your framework.
 Talk to one of our team today about cyber security solutions for your business.